ihsn/nada-documentation/src/admin-guide/web-ui/README.md

 ## Login

-### Using the administrator interface
+### Using the web interface

 A login link is provided at the top-right of the NADA catalog site.
-This login will be used by administrators to access the administrator interface, or by registered users who need to login to request access to non- public datasets.
-The administrator interface will only be accessible to users who have been granted some administrative role in the catalog (full administrator, collection administrator, reviewer, or data request approver; the specific administrator privileges are defined by the full administrator in the "Users" section of the administrator interface).
+This login will be used by administrators to access the administrator web interface, or by registered users who need to login to request access to non- public datasets.
+The web interface will only be accessible to users who have been granted some administrative role in the catalog (full administrator, collection administrator, reviewer, or data request approver; the specific administrator privileges are defined by the full administrator in the "Users" section of the web interface).

 ![](~@imageBase/images/image49.png)